tercanfurkan/ourplace/rfc.md

 *Here, we aim to get comfortable articulating the value of our actions.*

 ## 3. Requirements

+- What are the goals and the feature scope of the chat-service?
+    - Do we support features other than chat related?
+- How many users are estimated to use the service?
+    - early phase?
+    - growth phase?
+- What are the anticipated scales in 3 months, 6 months and a year?
+    - what is the anticipated traffic volume?
+    - how should the system handle the next scale curve
+        - e.g. vertical scaling, rewrite, auto-scaling, something in between?
+- What is the current tech stack know-how?
+- Can we leverage the existing know-how to build some of the system components?
+- What kind of UIs?
+    - web?
+    - mobile?
+- Do we support images, audio, video messaging besides text?
+- For how long shoud we store messages?
+- How many chat rooms (places) can a user belong to?
+- How to reduce latency?
+Make the messaging as fast as possible.
+- How to manage online/offline status?
+- How should the system respond to error cases?
+    - server failures
+    - network losses
+    - deviance in network latency
+    - network partitionings
+    - data center outage
+- What is important to measure?
+- How should we roll out the service?
+- Do we need a staging environment besides production?

 *AKA success criteria.
 Briefly (one or two sentences) state your solution, and then talk about all the good stuff stakeholders will get once the proposal is implemented - impact of the solution.
 This section is a counterpart to the Motivation section and the same guidelines apply.